strangelove-ventures/heighliner/README.md

 ## Add a new chain

 To include a Cosmos based blockchain that does not yet have images, submit a PR adding it to [chains.yaml](./chains.yaml) so it will be included in the daily builds.

+For further instructions see: [addChain.md](./addChain.md)